-Brookings India is conducting a seminar on Electricity access and demand growth – Insights from global experiences and possibilities for India.
+Brookings India conducted a seminar on Electricity access and demand growth – Insights from global experiences and possibilities for India.

 Prof. Johannes Urpelainen

 Professor of Energy, Resources and Environment, John Hopkins SAIS

 Founding Director, Initiative for Sustainable Energy Policy (ISEP)